-Sections 1471 through 1474 of the Internal Revenue Code (commonly referred to as "FATCA") impose a separate reporting regime and potentially a 30% withholding tax on certain payments, including payments of dividends on our common shares.
+Sections 1471 through 1474 of the Internal Revenue Code (commonly referred to as "FATCA") impose a separate reporting regime and potentially a 30% withholding tax on certain payments, including payments of dividends on our common shares, pre-funded warrants, or common stock acquired upon exercise of the pre-funded warrants, as applicable.
 Withholding under FATCA generally applies to payments made to or through a foreign entity if such entity fails to satisfy certain disclosure and reporting rules.
 These rules generally require (i) in the case of a foreign financial institution, that the financial institution agree to identify and provide information in respect of financial accounts held (directly or indirectly) by U.S. persons and U.S.-owned entities, and, in certain instances, to withhold on payments to account holders that fail to provide the required information, and (ii) in the case of a non-financial foreign entity, that the entity either identify and provide information in respect of its substantial U.S. owners or certify that it has no such U.S. owners.

-FATCA withholding also potentially applies to payments of gross proceeds from the sale or other disposition of our common stock.
-Proposed regulations, however, would eliminate FATCA withholding on such payments, and the U.S. Treasury Department has indicated that taxpayers may rely on this aspect of the proposed regulations until final regulations are issued.
+FATCA withholding also potentially applies to payments of gross proceeds from the sale or other disposition of our common stock, pre-funded warrants, or common stock acquired upon exercise of the pre-funded warrants, as applicable.
+Proposed regulations, however, would eliminate FATCA withholding on such payments, and the U.S. Treasury Department has indicated that taxpayers may rely on this aspect of the proposed regulations until final regulations are issued